pete911/certinfo/README.md

 Similar to `openssl x509 -in <file> -text` command, but handles chains, multiple files and TCP addresses.
 TLS/SSL version prints as well when using TCP address argument.

-If one (or more) of the supplied certificates are malformed, the rest is still parsed and printed.
-There is additional log at the beginning of the output in this case, to show which block is malformed.

 ## usage

 ```shell script